Typhoon Cempaka: Vietnam

 2 people died, each respectively from Vĩnh Long and Cà Mau, due to a house collapse.
 Furthermore, 137 houses collapsed and 125 roofs were removed.
-A landslide was also reported on a river bank in Ngọc Hiển District.
+A landslide was also reported on a river bank in Ngọc Hiển district.
 In Thanh Hóa, the district experienced heavy rain due to the influence of Cempaka as a weakened tropical depression.
 Assessing the complicated flood situation, the district government evacuated 305 households and about 1,400 people to a safer place.
-Flooding caused some damage in Muong Lat.
-On the afternoon of July 23, floods passed through Quang Chieu commune, sweeping away a temporary bridge that connected Pung village to three hamlets, Suoi Tut and Con Dao villages, which made it difficult for nearly 180 households to travel.
+Flooding caused some damage in Mường Lát.
+On the afternoon of July 23, floods passed through Quang Chieu commune, sweeping away a temporary bridge that connected Pung village to three hamlets, Suoi Tut and Côn Đảo villages, which made it difficult for nearly 180 households to travel.
 The government has sent people to guard, not allowing people and vehicles to pass.
 The city of Lào Cai experienced torrential rains, submerging many roads, streets and caused hundreds of households to be flooded.